anthonyoffire/anthonyoffire.github.io/README.md

 ### Completed CS classes

-- *CS361* : Intro to the Theory of Computation
+- *CS361* : Intro to the Theory of Computation Grade: A
-- *CS354* : Programming Languages
+- *CS354* : Programming Languages Grade: A
-- *CS321* : Data Structures
+- *CS321* : Data Structures Grade: A
-- *CS310* : Intro to Database System Usage
+- *CS310* : Intro to Database System Usage Grade: A
-- *CS297* : Intro to Blockchain
+- *CS297* : Intro to Blockchain Grade: A
-- *CS271* : Agile Development
+- *CS271* : Agile Development Grade: A
-- *CS253* : Intro to Systems Programming
+- *CS253* : Intro to Systems Programming Grade: A
-- *CS250* : Intro to Version Control
+- *CS250* : Intro to Version Control Grade: A
-- *CS230* : Ethical Issues in Computing
+- *CS230* : Ethical Issues in Computing Grade: A
 - *CS221* : Computer Science II : Grade: C
 - *CS153* : Navigating Computer Systems Grade: A
 - *CS121* : Computer Science I : Grade: B